 The DQOs are set for station-by-station comparison (for same station class) and for trend detection at any one station.
-In the case of comparisons of e.g. cities or larger entities, or trend assessment for larger areas, the requirements to spatial coverage and representativity would be strict.
+In the case of comparisons of e.g. cities or larger entities, or trend assessment for larger areas, the requirements to spatial coverage and representativity would be strict, and to quantify those requires more analysis.

-larger areas, the requirements to spatial coverage and representativity would be strict, and to quantify those requires more analysis.
-2) To be eligible for comparison with a station of the same class in another location (city, country) representativity and the same class in another location (city, country).

-country), representativeness criteria should be complied with, as described on page 37-39.
+2) To be eligible for comparison with a station of the same class in another location (city, country), representativeness criteria should be complied with, as described on page 37-39.